 What is Melanin?

 Skin is said to be the mirror of one’s inner body.
 If your body functions good, your skin will remain healthy and will look radiant.
 However, if your body isn’t functioning properly, your skin won’t look good either.
-Due to external and internal factors, your skin will lose its moisture and become spotted.
+But, due to external and internal factors, your skin will lose its moisture and become spotted.
 For you to know what’s going on with it and why such things happen, it’s important to know some things regarding the color of the skin and its main components.

 Basically, there are 3 primary factors that contribute to the skin color of a person.
 One of these is melanin, which is a substance that provides the dark color.
 The other is carotene, which is actually responsible for yellowish tint, and the last one is the blood vessels that provide one’s skin with pink nuance.

 Melanin is produced by melanocytes and this is triggered by enzymes responsible for the coloring of the skin, eyes, and hair.
 This enzyme is also known as tyrosinase.
 The greater melanin production is, the darker your skin color.